Elements of Supervision

 There is a minimum of three TAC meetings for each student.
 Should the doctoral student need more than three years to complete the PhD, the TAC and doctoral student shall consider holding additional TAC meetings.
 To structure the TAC meetings, IMPRS CoNI provides a feedback form for each meeting, including a brief guideline on how to conduct the meeting.
 Students and members of each TAC are asked to follow the form and the guidelines accordingly.

 The TAC acts independently of the doctoral examination committee that will be appointed by the respective Universities.
-To ensure that doctoral students of IMPRS CoNI meet the requirements of their doctoral projects, the requiements of their supervisors, and receive continuous support and advice from their TAC, doctoral students at IMPRS CoNI are asked to sign a supervision agreement with their TAC.
+To ensure that doctoral students of the IMPRS on Cognitive NeuroImaging meet the requirements of their doctoral projects, the requiements of their supervisors, and receive continuous support and advice from their TAC, doctoral students at the IMPRS on Cognitive NeuroImaging are asked to sign a supervision agreement with their TAC.

 Professional Development of Supervisors and Measures to Ensure High Quality of Supervision